 The Advanced Framing Construction Guide, Form M400, from APA details several techniques for more efficient, cost-effective framing practices, including 2x6 wood framing spaced 24 inches on center, insulated three-stud corners, two-stud corners with ladder blocking, wall intersection options, single headers, single top plates, and eliminating unnecessary materials.
 Many of these techniques can be adopted independently.

-Twenty new CAD details, based on the framing techniques featured in the guide, are now available for free download from APACAD.org, APA’s online resource for building designers and construction professionals in search of Computer Aided Design details for wood-frame construction.
-APACAD.org now features 257 free CAD details, including 30 Spanish-language details, all of which are available to download free of charge in four file formats: DWG, DWF, DXF and PDF.
+Advanced Framing CAD details, based on the framing techniques featured in the guide, are available for free download from APACAD.org, APA’s online resource for building designers and construction professionals in search of Computer Aided Design details for wood-frame construction.
+APACAD.org features 275 free CAD details, including 30 Spanish-language details, all of which are available to download free of charge in four file formats: DWG, DWF, DXF and PDF.

 For more information on the wind resistance of wood structural panel sheathed walls, refer to APA Technical Topics: Wind Resistance of Wood Structural Panel Sheathed Walls, Form TT-110.
 This publication provides comprehensive information on the wind resistance of light-framed walls sheathed with plywood or OSB using the methodology of the 2012 IBC, Table 2304.6.1 and the 2012 IRC, Table R602.3(3).